Tenleytown: Transportation

-Tenleytown and adjacent American University Park are served by the Tenleytown-AU stop on the Washington Metro Red Line.
-A free shuttle bus runs between the Metro stop and American University's main campus.
+Tenleytown and adjacent American University Park are served by the Tenleytown–AU stop on the Washington Metro Red Line.
+American University offers a free shuttle bus between campus and the Tenleytown metro station at 40th and Albemarle Street, runs between the Metro stop and American University's main campus.
 The station is located in the heart of the neighborhood at the intersection of Wisconsin Avenue and Albemarle Street.
-Metrobus routes 31, 32, 36, 33, 30S, 30N, 37, D32, H2, H3, H4, M4, W45, and W47 serve the neighborhood, all making stops at the station.
+Metrobus routes 31, 33, 96, D32, H2, H4, M4, N2, W45, and W47 serve the neighborhood, all making stops at the station.

 The neighborhood is defined by Tenley Circle which lies at the intersection of Nebraska Avenue, Wisconsin Avenue, and Yuma Street.
 On Tenley Circle itself is St. Ann's Catholic Church, a large imposing stone church which serves area Catholics.
 On the opposite side of the circle is Wisconsin Avenue Baptist Church.
 American University's Washington College of Law, on the site of the former Immaculata School, also bounds the western edge of the circle.